 - Choose chairs and sofas that are fabric Fido friendly

 - Go with light fixtures that cannot tip over

 - Have cordless electronics as much as possible

 - Keep it clean and organized

 - Use a dog toy box

 - Incorporate doggy furniture

-In this guide, we’ll walk you through some of the considerations that are important when making interior design choices for a house that has a dog, including types of paint on the wall, general fabrics that best suit our furry friends, various colors to help disguise loose hair, and what sofas might be best suited for a dog-friendly home.
+In this guide, we’ll walk you through some of the considerations that are important when making interior design choices for a house that has a canine companion, including types of paint on the wall, general fabrics that best suit our furry friends, various colors to help disguise loose hair, and what sofas might be best suited for a dog-friendly home.